adobe/helix-sidekick-extension/README.md

 #### Test a local project config

 If you want to test a [config](#configuration) file before deploying it to your project:
-1. Run `npm start` on your local checkout of this repository
+1. Run `hlx up` on your local checkout of the project repository
 2. Install a Sidekick bookmarklet for your project: https://www.hlx.live/tools/sidekick/
 3. Edit the bookmarklet URL by appending `,"devMode":"true"` after `"ref":"*"` (`*` being your project branch)
 4. Click the bookmarklet to launch Sidekick using your local config